Is an EPO health insurance plan a good choice for you? Learn about EPO insurance coverage.

 Costs can vary with EPO insurance plans, but as long as you use only in-network providers, your overall cost with an EPO should be less than the total cost of the services since your insurance provider will reimburse you for a percentage of the treatment you receive up to a certain level.

-An EPO is a hybrid between HMOs and PPOs, says Rick Louie, managing director of Hospital Pricing Specialists.
+An EPO is a hybrid between health maintenance organizations (HMOs) and preferred provider organizations (PPOs), says Rick Louie, managing director of Hospital Pricing Specialists.
 “Similar to an HMO, an EPO requires members to stay within the network of physicians and hospitals that participate in the plan.”
-And like a PPO, an EPO has benefits where members do not need a referral to see specialists within their network.
+Like a PPO, an EPO has benefits where members do not need a referral to see specialists within their network.

-With PPOs, you can usually choose to have a primary care provider if you want.
+With PPOs, you can usually choose to have a primary care provider (PCP) if you want.
 With an HMO, you must have a primary care doctor you visit first and see to get referrals to specialists.
-With an EPO, you often do not need to have a primary care provider.
+With an EPO, you often do not need to have a PCP.

 Since you don’t usually have a primary care physician in an EPO, you can often see specialists or get lab tests without needing a referral as long as you go to in-network providers.